 For businesses, the need to cut water bills is increasingly urgent and with the right guidance, companies of all sizes can achieve impressive savings.
 As an example, a hotel group we work with – Puma Hotels – will save more than £58,000 in the next year through water consumption reductions and £24,000 on energy, simply by fitting tap aerators and eco shower heads in its 24 hotels.

 In the first three months following installation, the group is 25 per cent ahead of targets and so on course to achieve a Return on Investment well within the first year.
 At the same time the company is more environmentally friendly as reduced electricity demand on heating and pumping also reduces the carbon footprint.

 The Government should seriously consider a national programme that promotes and supports people who want to cut their water use, so helping them better manage this increasingly precious resource.”

 Business and consumer alike can make impressive savings on their electricity consumption by choosing to invest in LED lighting, which can deliver reductions of up to 90 per cent.
-Again, we’re here to help with advice and solutions.
-You can email us or call 0845 123 5464.
+Again, we’re here to help with advice and solutions and you can contact us here.